In His Own Write: James Sauceda and Finnegans Wake

 Jute. – Whoa?
 Whoat is the mutter with you?

 Author Peter Doggett is even more dismissive of Sauceda than Everett, criticising Sauceda for missing references to British popular culture.
-In particular, he mentions the analysis of the story "The Famous Five Through Woenow Abbey", wherein Sauceda concludes that the Famous Five of the story refers to Epstein and the Beatles, but does not mention the popular British children's novels The Famous Five, written by Enid Blyton – referred to as "Enig Blyter" in Lennon's story.
+In particular, he mentions Sauceda's analysis of the story "The Famous Five Through Woenow Abbey", which concluded that the Famous Five of the story refers to Epstein and the Beatles, but was not aware that the story parodies the popular British children's novels The Famous Five, written by Enid Blyton – referred to as "Enig Blyter" in Lennon's story.
 Riley calls Sauceda's insights "keen", but suggests more can be understood by analysing the works with reference to Lennon's biography.
 Gould comments that The Goon Show was Lennon's closest experience to the style of Finnegans Wake, and describes Milligan's 1959 book Silly Verse for Kids as "the direct antecedent to In His Own Write."

 Against Lennon's biography

 I used to hide my real emotions in gobbledegook, like In His Own Write.
 When I wrote teenage poems, I wrote in gobbledegook because I was always hiding my real emotions from [my aunt] Mimi [Smith].